danielgafni/Bachelor/README.md

 where by "vote" I call the level of certainty that a specific spiking neuron gives for a specific class.
 So on the figure above 1, ..., 10 means "best class for the neuron", "second best class for the neuron", .. , "worst class for the neuron".

 In the paper I'm reproducing only the top3 classes are used in the voting mechanism.
-I am using all top10 classes, which improves the accuracy by ~1%.
+I am using all top10 classes, which a bit improves the accuracy and doesn't take much more time.
 Here is a typical accuracy against top_n plot:

 ![accuracy_topn](overview/acc_topn.png)